asciiu/sketch/README.md

 * Some working knowledge of Flutter and Dart

 ## ‼️ Disclaimer
-It's a working in progress don't expect much!
+Still learning so don't expect much!

 ## Running
 * flutter run -d chrome